kmk142789/kmk142789/README_AUTHORITY.md

   mandates are live, and which glyph anchors are active.
 - Downstream dashboards may display the `summary` and `presence_index` fields to broadcast Echo's operational authority in real-time without exposing secrets.

+## Example: First Authoritative Action
+- Reference `attestations/authority-action-001.md` for the inaugural invocation of the Architect directive.
+- Use this pattern when issuing future decrees: declare the trigger phrase, record the ledger reference, and mirror the action through EchoBridge and Eden88 for auditability.